t2kx/PracticalDevOpsTraining/Exercises/exercise02.md

 1. [Optional] Learn more about Shared Access Signatures (https://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-shared-access-signature-part-1/)

-1. Open PowerShell with *Azure PowerShell* installed.
+1. Open PowerShell ISE with *Azure PowerShell* installed.

 1. Use the following script to create a *Shared Access Signature* (SAS) for the uploaded blob (note that you have to replace `<yourname>` accordingly).
 If you want, experiment with the Azure PowerShell commands.
     ```